 Pick versatile pieces

-“Stick with neutral colours—a white tee, or a white button-down shirt if you need to look polished, along with dark denim jeans, black or navy pants, etc.,” says Bergamotto.
-“You can get so much more mileage out of simple styles.
-That said, know your agenda,” she advises.
-“Let your itinerary determine if you go more practical and polished, or more bohemian and beachy.”
+'Stick with neutral colours—a white t-shirt, or a shirt if you need to look polished, along with dark jeans, or black or navy trousers, etc.,' says Bergamotto.
+'You can get so much more mileage out of simple styles.
+That said, know your agenda,' she advises.
+'Let your itinerary determine if you go more practical and polished, or more bohemian and beachy.'

-Bergamotto considers the slip dress “a traveller’s best companion,” saying, “Wear it alone with sandals for a sweltering day; throw a white tee under it—or a cropped top over it—with a pair of sneakers if the temps are in the low 70s; add a denim jacket to that if the temps dip into the 60s, and for cool nights add an oversize cardigan or cape with a heeled bootie.”
+Bergamotto considers the slip dress 'the traveller's best friend', saying, 'Wear it alone with sandals for a sweltering day; throw a white t-shirt under it—or a cropped top over it—with a pair of trainers if the temperature is in the low 20s; add a denim jacket to that if the temperature dips into the teens, and for cool nights add a cardigan or cape with heeled boots.'

 Streamline your accessories

 In terms of accessories, don’t forget essentials, like a hat and sunglasses, but try to simplify what you bring on the jewellery front.
 Basic studs and a stack of bracelets that can be worn day in and day out without standing out too much are ideal.
 'For a little sparkle, layer a colourful jewelled necklace with a charm necklace,' suggests Simonds.

 You’ll want a versatile handbag that can fit boarding passes, lip balm and more, without putting stress on your shoulders.
 Both Cuyana and Everlane are San Francisco–based brands with beautiful bags that fit the bill.